 Since originally writing on how to grow potatoes using this method, we’ve made a couple of changes that gave us much better yields (see “Growing Potatoes: The Lazy Bed Method – IMPROVED!”), so I’ve incorporated those options into the method outlined below.
 Potatoes are such an easy and rewarding crop to grow, I hope everyone gives it a try.

 The traditional method of planting potatoes involves digging a trench, placing seed potatoes in the trench, mounding soil around the potatoes as they grow, weeding, and finally digging the potatoes at harvest time.
 In the original “lazy bed method”, the seed potatoes are simply placed in contact with the soil, and are then covered with a thick layer of straw, hay, or leaves.
-In the modified method, the seed potatoes are plantted a couple of inches in the soil and are covered with mulch after the potatoes have sprouted through the soil.
+This method worked for us, but didn’t give us great yields.
+In the modified method, the seed potatoes are planted a couple of inches in the soil and are covered with mulch after the potatoes have sprouted through the soil.
 Whichever method for “lazy bed” planting is used, the potato plants grow up through the mulch while the tubers form within the mulch (original method) or soil (modified method).
-This method eliminates both mounding and weeding after sowing, allows for closer spacing, reduces the chance of scab, and allows harvesting at any time.
+This eliminates both mounding and weeding after sowing, allows for closer spacing, reduces the chance of scab, and allows harvesting at any time.
 In short, it’s a lot easier for the home gardener; hence the “lazy bed method”.

 Preparing the Garden Bed

 To use the lazy bed method, prepare a rectangular garden bed that’s a convenient width to reach across (mine are four feet wide) and as long an area as you wish to plant.
 It should be a convenient width to reach across so you can easily harvest early potatoes by reaching into the mulch or soil.
 If heavy rains are a problem in your area, raise the prepared bed slightly to permit drainage.